OzturkVedat/BookStoreAPI_xUnitTesting/README.md

 ## Overview

-A .NET Core Web API for a bookstore 📚 with a primary focus on testing functionality, including unit, integration, and end-to-end (E2E) tests.
+A .NET Core Web API for a bookstore with unit, integration, and end-to-end (E2E) tests.

 ## Features

 - **BookStore Web API**: A basic RESTful API built with ASP.NET Core.
 - **Unit Testing**: Focus on isolated functionality of API Controllers using xUnit and FluentAssertions.
-- **Integration Testing**: Utilizes an in-memory database to simulate real-world interactions between repository layer and the database.
+- **Integration Testing**: Uses an in-memory database to simulate real-world interactions between repository layer and the database.
 - **End-to-End (E2E) Testing**: Employed TestContainers with an MSSQL instance to replicate a full back-end system test.

 ## Technologies Used